QuiCM/Headquarters/README.md

     {
       registry.AddCommand(typeof(ExampleCommand), new RegexString[] { "example" }, "An example command!");

-      registry.HandleInput("example", context); //handle the input 'example', which will invoke the 'example' command }
+      registry.HandleInput("example", context, CommandCallback); //handle the input 'example', which will invoke the 'example' command
     }
   }
+}
 ```

 #### Receiving command output
-When you ask the library to handle an input, you are provided with a unique ID.
+When you ask the library to handle an input, you also provide a callback method.
-When the library finishes handling an input, it invokes the `OnInputResult` event.
-The event data contains the result of the parsing (`InputResult` enum), the unique ID tied to the input, and the output from the input.
+When the library finishes handling an input, it invokes the callback, providing an InputResult enum detailing the result of the processing, and an object returned by the command.
 ```
 [CommandClass]
 public class ExampleCommand